eCollect/py-xtdb-datomic/xtdb2/README.md

 findings:

 * all operations require a tablename to associate the data with it
-* no Lucene support for now, or anything above bare functionality
+* nothing above bare functionality
+* full-text-search would be external
-* seems the only http-encoding used is transit+json:
+* http-encoding is transit+json (and maybe json-LD later?):
   * Has own Keyword, Symbol , no auto-key-to-keyword convertions etc somewhat different from edn_format
   * python - https://github.com/cognitect/transit-python - not updated since py3.5 ~abandoned ; works ok after few patches of collections.abc namespace
     * updated fork (py3.6+) at https://github.com/3wnbr1/transit-python2/ - no semantical diffs
     * for whatever reason, list and tuple are both mapped to their Array, while their List is unmapped
   * tweaks so far:
-    * try reuse the edn-format tweaks, so convert keywords and frozendict into edn ones , then auto- convert dict keys into keywords , convert kebab-case to camel-case, etc
+    * reuse the edn-format tweaks, so convert keywords and frozendict into edn ones , then auto- convert dict keys into keywords , convert kebab-case to camel-case, etc

 * NO http documentation, so it’s reverse engineering and MITMproxying between a Clojure Repl made with  , and the (docker) xtdb-server
   * client-my-playground-dev/user.clj - require xtdb.api instead of datalog, and check http-host+port there

-so http has only:
+ver.~jun14:

 * GET /swagger.json → json : contains proper (?) stuff but without any further description
 * GET /status → ts+json : works, yields dict with only lastCompleted / lastSubmitted xtdb/tx-key maps